Enabling a “faster, cheaper and safer” seismic survey for DNO

 47,427 receiver locations were recorded in total over the 28 days of acquisition period.

-Pseudo orthogonal survey design over~250 km2:
+Pseudo orthogonal survey design over~250 km2

-• Receivers: 200m line spacing, 25m receiver point interval (47, 427 stations in total)
+200m line spacing, 25m receiver point interval (47, 427 stations in total)

-• Source: irregular geometry with nominal 400m line spacing at 25m shot point interval.
+Irregular geometry with nominal 400m line spacing at 25m shot point interval.
 Source lines followed ridges within the complex terrain (26,153 source points acquired in total)

 Vibroseis was used as the energy source for this project, with source points restricted to accessible terrain.
 Daily source productivity exceeded expectations.
-The maximum daily production achieved was >1500 shots, and the average was 930 shots per day.

 6 teams of 3 people were able to deploy sufficient nodes in the field to start source acquisition within 5 days of the first node being deployed.
 The active spread contained up to 19,000 nodes and was deployed within 5 days, allowing source acquisition to begin within 1 week of production activity starting.
+After the recording was completed, 6 teams of 2 people retrieved the nodes in just 6 days.

 The terrain was mostly made up of gullies, mountains, and rivers and required extensive pre-planning to ensure the vibroseis trucks could access lines and operate safely.
 To minimize any further pre-planning requirements and deployment time, it was crucial to identify receiver technology that was easy to transport and quick to deploy on foot.